 The Enhanced Universal Synchronous Asynchronous Receiver Transmitter (EUSART) module is a serial I/O communications peripheral.
 It contains all the clock generators, shift registers and data buffers necessary to perform an input or output serial data transfer independent of device program execution.
-The EUSART, also known as a Serial Communications Interface (SCI), can be configured as a full-duplex asynchronous system or half-duplex synchronous Full-Duplex is useful system. mode for communications with peripheral systems, such as CRT terminals and personal computers.
+The EUSART, also known as a Serial Communications Interface (SCI), can be configured as a full-duplex asynchronous system or half-duplex synchronous system.
+Full-Duplex mode is useful communications with peripheral systems, such as CRT terminals and personal computers.
 Half-Duplex Synchronous mode is intended for communications with peripheral devices, such as A/D or D/A integrated circuits, serial EEPROMs or other microcontrollers.
 These devices typically do not have internal clocks for baud rate generation and require the external clock signal provided by a master synchronous device.